 - Unhealthy bacteria and parasites in the gut

 - Stress, which causes dysfunction of the nerves in the gut wall

 - Diverticulitis, which is inflammation of pockets in the wall of the large bowel

 - Sometimes we just need a good detox, which can be obtained by eating raw vegetables, raw fruits, steamed vegetables, stewed fruits and vegetable soups for one to two weeks

-- A good liver formula such as Livatone to support liver function and the flow of healthy bile
+- A good liver formula such as Livatone to support liver function and the flow of healthy bile.

 - Glutamine and Colostrum powder in a dose of one teaspoon three times daily.
 Glutamine is able to repair gut inflammation and acts as a fuel for the cells lining the gut.
 Glutamine also helps to heal and seal the intestinal lining and in that way helps to repair a leaky gut.

 Glutamine along with selenium, also helps the liver to manufacture the antioxidant glutathione, which reduces inflammation and toxicity.
-This is a much more effective way of increasing your blood glutathione level than taking glutathione tablets.
+This is a much more effective way of increasing your blood glutathione level than taking glutathione supplements.

 Useful laboratory tests

 These include a blood test to check your genotype for HLA DQ patterns to see if you are predisposed to celiac disease.
 Gluten is found in wheat, rye, barley, spelt and kamut.
 If you are sensitive to gluten and continue to eat it, this may cause a lot of inflammation in your intestines and stomach and in such cases you need to choose gluten free grains such as rice, or avoid grains altogether.